Frequently Asked Questions about VAMPY

 Everything needed in a regular day is provided for in the registration fee.
 All recreational activities are included.
 The only money students need is for laundry and miscellaneous items or snacks.
 Bringing large sums of money is discouraged.

 What arrangements are made for campers arriving by plane?

-Please schedule your flight to arrive at the Nashville, TN, Airport on June 24 between 12:00 p.m. noon and 2:30 p.m.
+Please schedule your camper’s flight to arrive at the Nashville, TN, Airport on the first day of camp between 12:00 p.m. and 3:00 p.m.
 (CDT).
-On July 14, please schedule your return flight to leave from the Nashville, TN, Airport between 10:00 a.m. and 12:00 p.m. noon (CDT).
+On the last day of camp, please schedule your return flight to leave from the Nashville, TN, Airport between 9:00 a.m. and 1:00 a.m.
+(CDT).
 There will be a $100 charge ($50 each way) for transportation by chartered bus or van to and from the Nashville Airport.

 How can campers receive communication?

-C/O Dr. Julia Roberts
+c/o Dr. Julia Roberts

 Western Kentucky University